Estimating Gaussian mixtures using sparse polynomial moment systems: Introduction

 Recent work has analyzed the local behavior of \eqref{mle} by considering maximum likelihood estimation for two Gaussians in $\mathbb{R}^n$ when $\lambda_1 = \lambda_2 = \frac{1}{2}$ and all of the covariance matrices are known and equal --- this is a special case of the models we consider.
-It has been shown that in this regime the EM algorithm converges to the global optimum in $10$ iterations \cite{daskalakis2017ten}.
+It has been shown that in this regime the EM algorithm converges geometrically to the global optimum \cite{daskalakis2017ten,xu2016global}.
 Other work has studied the global landscape of the EM algorithm and the structure of local optima in this setting \cite{chen2020likelihood,xu2016global}.
 Further work has considered inference for Gaussian mixture models with known mixing coefficients and identity covariance matrices \cite{mei2018landscape} and clustering analysis of the mixture of two Gaussians where the covariance matrices are equal and unknown \cite{cai2019chime}.
-When these covariance matrices are further assumed to be spherical, \cite{sanjeev2001learning} gives polynomial time approximation schemes for \eqref{mle}.
+When these covariance matrices are further assumed to be spherical, \cite{sanjeev2001learning} gives polynomial time approximation schemes for \eqref{mle} so long as the mixtures are sufficiently well-separated.
 Recently, techniques from numerical algebraic geometry have been used to identify the number of components in a Gaussian mixture model \cite{SAG2020}.
 Further progress has been made on giving optimal sampling bounds needed to learn a Gaussian mixture model \cite{ashtiani2020near}.

-A recent revolution of robust statistics has lead to the development of algorithms to learn the parameters for mixtures of multivariate Gaussians when some of the samples are corrupted.
-Computationally efficient algorithms with dimension-independent error guarantees for agnostically learning several fundamental classes of high-dimensional distributions including a single Gaussian and mixtures of spherical Gaussians was given in \cite{diakonikolas2019robust}.
-Clustering algorithms and learning algorithms for Gaussians that are well separated were given in \cite{bakshi2020outlier} and \cite{diakonikolas2020robustly} respectively.
-For a mixture of two Gaussians with equal mixture weights, \cite{kane2021robust} gives an algorithm to learn each mean and variance up to a distance that is poly$(\epsilon)$ from the true density.
-Recent work gives a polynomial-time algorithm for robustly learning the parameters of a high-dimensional mixture of a constant number of Gaussians \cite{liu2020settling}.
-A downside to this algorithm is that it runs in time polynomial in the sample size which can be prohibitive for large data~sets.